parasoft/run-dottest-action/README.md

 ## Configuring Analysis with dotTEST
 You can configure analysis with Parasoft dotTEST in one of the following ways:
- - By customizing the `Run dotTEST` action directly in your GitHub workflow.
+ - By customizing the `Run Parasoft dotTEST` action directly in your GitHub workflow.
 See [Action Parameters](#action-parameters) for a complete list of available parameters.
  - By configuring options in Parasoft dotTEST tool.
 We recommend creating a `dottestcli.properties` file that includes all the configuration options and adding the file to dotTEST's working directory  - typically, the root directory of your repository.
 This allows dotTEST to automatically read all the configuration options from that file.
 See [Parasoft dotTEST User Guide](https://docs.parasoft.com/display/DOTTEST20202) for details.

 ### Examples